 What is Emergency Use Authorization?

 The FDA can issue an Emergency Use Authorization (EUA).
 These are issued for public health emergencies.
 For the FDA to issue an EUA for COVID-19 vaccines, safety and effectiveness of the product must be demonstrated through a phase 3 clinical trial, and certain criteria must be met, including that there are no approved and available alternatives.
-The FDA has approved EUAs for the Moderna and Johnson & Johnson COVID-19 vaccines.
+The FDA has approved an EUA for the Johnson & Johnson COVID-19 vaccine.

 The Centers for Disease Control and Prevention offer resources describing how vaccine development and testing occur.